plexus/yaks/README.md

 ## Primitives

-For JSON based formats, a final step in serializing is to turn the nested data into primitives that have a JSON equivalent.
-For example, JSON has no notion of symbols or dates.
+For JSON based formats, the "syntax tree" is merely a structure of Ruby primitives that have a JSON equivalent.
+If your mappers return non-primitive attribute values, you can define how they should be converted.
+For example, JSON has no notion of dates.
 If your mappers return these types as attributes, then Yaks needs to know how to turn these into primitives.
 To add extra types, use `map_to_primitive`

 ```ruby
 Yaks.new do